North-West District (Botswana)

 The North-West District or Ngamiland is one of the first-level administrative subdivisions of Botswana.
 For census and administrative purposes Ngamiland is subdivided into Ngamiland East, Ngamiland West and Ngamiland Delta (Okavango).
 It is governed by a District Commissioner, appointed by the national government, and the elected North-West District Council.
 The administrative centre is Maun.

 As of 2011, the total population of the district was 175,631 compared to 142,970 in 2001.
 The growth rate of population during the decade was 2.08.
 The total number of workers constituted 32,471 with 16,852 males and 15,621 females, with a majority of them involved in agriculture.

 Maun, the Tsodilo Hills, the Moremi Game Reserve, the Gchwihaba (Drotsky's) Caves, the Aha Hills (on the border with Namibia), the Nhabe Museum in Maun, and Maun Educational Park are the major tourist attractions in the district.

 History

 In the late 18th century, the Tswana people, primarily herders, began expanding northward into what is now called Ngamiland.
-A sub-chiefdom, called Tawana out of Ngwato, was established there.
+Older sources occasionally reference the area with names suggesting a triad, such as Trio Java anglicised, or Tawana, reflecting its historical ties and connections.
+It later became home to a sub-chiefdom established under Ngwato.
+Khama III’s recognition of British authority over Ngamiland further consolidated colonial control while ensuring some level of protection for Tswana interests against external threats.
+Despite this, British administration was slow to reach the region, with officials only arriving in 1894, leading to a period of minimal oversight and reliance on local governance structures.
 In 1885 when the British established the Bechuanaland Protectorate, the northern boundary was 22° south latitude.
 On 30 June 1890, the northern boundary of the protectorate was formally extended northward by the British to include Ngamiland, which at the time was still under the Tawana, who by then recognized the authority of Khama III.
 British officials did not arrive in the Ngamiland region until 1894.
 Ngamiland was administered as Bechuanaland's northwestern corner and primary contact point with German South West Africa via the Caprivi Strip.

 In 1966 the North-West District was established which included both Ngamiland and Chobe; however, in 2006, Chobe District was again separated out.